Skip to Content

 3. Try a slow shutter speed

-When there is some movement in your image, such as waterfalls, moving clouds or windy fields, slow down your shutter speed to make the most of the shot.
+When there is some movement in your image, such as waterfalls (like Niagara Falls), moving clouds or windy fields, slow down your shutter speed to make the most of the shot.

 Australia bucket list